Central Nervous System Atypical Teratoid/Rhabdoid Tumor Treatment

 Surgery

-Surgery is used to diagnose and treat CNS AT/RT.
-To learn more about how this tumor is diagnosed, see the General Information section.
+Surgery is used to treat CNS AT/RT.
+Learn more about how this tumor is diagnosed.

-After the doctor removes all the cancer that can be seen at the time of the surgery, most patients will be given chemotherapy and possibly radiation therapy to try to kill any cancer cells that are left.
-Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.
+After the doctor removes all the cancer that can be seen at the time of the surgery, most children will receive chemotherapy and possibly radiation therapy to try to kill any cancer cells that are left.
+Treatment given after surgery to lower the risk that the cancer will come back is called adjuvant therapy.

 Chemotherapy

-Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach tumor cells throughout the body (systemic chemotherapy).
-Some oral chemotherapy drugs can cross the blood-brain barrier and reach the tumor.
+Chemotherapy for AT/RT is injected into a vein.
+When given this way, the drugs enter the bloodstream and can reach tumor cells throughout the body.
 High doses of some chemotherapy drugs given into a vein can cross the blood-brain barrier and reach the tumor.
-When chemotherapy is placed directly into the cerebrospinal fluid, it is called intrathecal chemotherapy.
+Chemotherapy for AT/RT is also placed directly into the cerebrospinal fluid (intrathecal chemotherapy).
 Combination chemotherapy uses more than one anticancer drug.

 Radiation therapy